 Uncovering the hidden issues is also key to moving forward from an affair.
 Affairs aren’t always just about sex.
 Someone can be tempted into the arms of another for many reasons – not feeling loved, not feeling understood, not spending enough time together.
 View our Hidden Issues insight to learn more about how these issues manifest themselves in relationships.

 Talking to others can be a helpful way of dealing with your emotions during this difficult time.
-If you have close friends and family you can confide in, tell them about how you are feeling, or, try speaking to one of our counsellors in the Listening Room.
+If you have close friends and family you can confide in, tell them about how you are feeling, or, try speaking to one of our counselors in the Listening Room.

-In the Listening Room you will be able to explore your feelings and the question marks that linger over your relationship.
+In the Listening Room, you will be able to explore your feelings and the question marks that linger over your relationship.

 Staying together may be a difficult choice to make.
 But keep in mind that in some cases, relationships actually become stronger after one partner has had an affair.
 The situation prompts both partners to examine the relationship, get all of the issues out in the air and deal with them.

-For some, adultery is a deal breaker and you will want to end the relationship straight away.
+For some, adultery is a deal-breaker and you will want to end the relationship straight away.